 Wood burns best on a bed of ash and it is therefore only necessary to remove surplus ash from the grate occasionally.
 Burn only kiln dried or well-seasoned wood, which should have been cut, split and stacked under cover for at least 36 months, with free air movement around the sides of the stack to enable it to dry out.
 Burning wet or unseasoned wood will create tar deposits in the stove and chimney and will reduce heat output.
 Tar deposits, if allowed to build up, are a major cause of chimney fires.
 This tar also is the main cause of blackened stove windows.
-A wood moisture meter is a handy device to have.
+A Gallery wood moisture meter is a handy device to have.

-Once established and for the best results from your stove, load 1kg of good quality dry wood per 45 minute period with the primary air control fully closed and the secondary air control about half to two-thirds closed.
-Logs can be up to 300mm or 12" long.
-If you are intending to burn the stove above the independently tested 5kW output, then do not exceed a load of 2kg of good quality dry wood per 45 minute period with the air controls in the same position as noted above.
+Once established and for the best results from your stove, load about 1.3kg of good quality dry wood per hour with the primary air control fully closed and the secondary air control 37mm open (86% fully open).
+Logs can be up to 300mm (12") long.
+Do not overload.

-Of course, best burning depends on the quality of wood, draft and stove settings, so please do experiment to find your own best settings and the best position on your stove thermometer.
+Of course, best burning depends on the quality of wood, draft and stove settings, so please do experiment to find your own best settings and the best position on your Stove Thermometer.